$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: FUNDAMENTAL LIMITS OF ONLINE PREDICTION WITH -sets

-In this setup, \citet{cover1966behavior} proved the following result: \begin{theorem}[\citep{cover1966behavior}] Suppose the loss function $\phi: \{\pm 1\}^T \to [0,1]$ is stable.
-Then $\phi (\cdot)$ is achievable if and only if $\mathbb{E}\phi (\bm{z})\geq \nicefrac{1}{2},$ where the expectation is taken with respect to the i.i.d.\ uniform distribution over $[N]^T$. \end{theorem} We emphasize that although Theorem \ref{CoverTh} is stated in terms of an expectation, \emph{no} probabilistic assumption was made on the sequence $\bm{y}$ for the achievability result. \citet{rakhlin2016tutorial} extended the above result to the $N$-ary setting.
-In this paper, we generalize the result further to the $\bm{k}$-\textbf{sets} problem where, instead of predicting a single value $\hat{y}_t,$ the learner is allowed to predict a (randomized) subset $S_t \subseteq [N]$ consisting of $k$ elements.
+In this setup, \citet{cover1966behavior} proved the following result: \begin{theorem}[Cover'66] Suppose the loss function $\phi: \{\pm 1\}^T \to [0,1]$ is stable.
+Then $\phi (\cdot)$ is achievable if and only if $\mathbb{E}\phi (\bm{z})\geq \nicefrac{1}{2},$ where the expectation is taken with respect to the i.i.d.\ uniform distribution over $\{\pm 1\}^T$. \end{theorem} We emphasize that although the statement of Theorem \ref{CoverTh} involves an expectation, \emph{no} probabilistic assumption was made on the sequence $\bm{y}$. \citet{rakhlin2016tutorial} extended Theorem \ref{CoverTh} to the $N$-ary setting.
+In this paper, we generalize the result further to the \texttt{$k$-sets} setting where, instead of predicting a single value $\hat{y}_t,$ the learner is allowed to predict a (randomized) subset $S_t \subseteq [N]$ containing $k$ elements.
 Thus, the average loss incurred by a prediction policy $\mathcal{A}$ for the sequence $\bm{y}$ is given by:

 where the expectation is taken with respect to the randomness of the policy $\mathcal{A}$.
 Uniformly averaging the loss function $\mu_{\mathcal{A}}(\cdot)$ over all $N^T$ possible $N$-ary sequences $\bm{y}$ (equivalently, endowing the set of all sequences in $[N]^T$ the i.i.d. uniform probability measure), we have